4540Group5/toodaloo/A2/product.md

 **Reflection on Teamwork/Process:**

-- Working as a team on a project like this was a new experience to most of us we learned because of that.
-Whether it be working together on the code of our project and that required teamwork and meetings as some members were more familiar with the code languages than others.
+- Working as a team on a project like this was a new experience to most of us, we learned because of that.
+Whether it be working together on the code of our project which required teamwork and meetings as some members were more familiar with the code languages than others.

-- Another part of our process that was really was design of the code as that way if one of us was coding on a specific feature we would coordinate as to plan so when one person codes one part it wouldn't break the code another person was coding and this let us prevent conflicting code and saved time to fix issues we didn't cause.
+- Another part of our process that was the design of the code as that way if one of us was coding on a specific feature we would coordinate as to plan.
+So when one person codes one part, it wouldn't break the code another person was coding and this let us prevent conflicting code and saved time to fix issues we didn't cause.

-- One major weakness of our process would have to be documentation as we didn’t use Github and Github Desktop until recently and this is important documentation used in the real workforce that we would start taking very seriously and track.
+- One major weakness of our process would have to be documentation as we didn’t use Github and Github Desktop until recently and this is an important documentation used in the real workforce that we would start taking very seriously and track.

 - One crucial part of our process was meeting minutes where we kept track of what we did every meeting through discord and created meeting minutes based of our logs.( [Meeting Minutes](https://github.com/4540Group5/toodaloo/blob/main/Meeting%20Notes.pdf))